Colin Falkland Gray: Battle of France

 As the situation in France deteriorated after the German invasion, No. 54 Squadron began patrolling over Calais and Dunkirk.
 Gray flew his first sortie in the area on 16 May and first encountered the Luftwaffe on 24 May, when he engaged a pair of Messerschmitt Bf 109 fighters.
 Firing at both, he claimed one as a probable and the other as a possible.
 Gray achieved his first confirmed enemy aircraft, a Bf 109, the next day while escorting a formation of Fairey Swordfish to dive-bomb Gravelines.
 His Spitfire received numerous cannon strikes in the engagement, and damage to the port aileron forced the aircraft into a dive that was controlled only with great difficulty.
-His aircraft had also lost its airspeed indicator and control of guns, flaps or brakes.
+His aircraft had also lost its airspeed indicator and control of guns, flaps and brakes.
 Despite this damage, Gray managed to land safely at Hornchurch.

 With the pilots of the squadron exhausted after extensive operations over Dunkirk, it was withdrawn to Catterick in Yorkshire for a short rest.
 It returned to Hornchurch on 4 June and spent most of the month flying reconnaissance patrols into France and Belgium, monitoring the activities of the Germans.
 From 25 June, No. 54 Squadron started operating from Rochford and on 3 July, Gray engaged a Dornier Do 215 of 9./KG 77, claiming it as a probable.

 Battle of Britain

 The first phase of the Battle of Britain commenced on 10 July 1940, when Luftwaffe attacks on targets along the coast of England and on shipping were stepped up in the Kanalkampf (Channel war).
 These were designed to draw out and destroy RAF Fighter Command, necessary for the proposed invasion of Britain.
-As part of No. 11 Group, tasked with the defence of southeast England, Gray's squadron was to be heavily involved in the Battle of Britain.
+As part of No. 11 Group, which had been given the task of defending South Eastern England, Gray's squadron was heavily involved in the Battle of Britain.

 On 13 July Gray shot down a Bf 109 near Calais having pursued it across the English Channel.
 A week and a half later, No. 54 Squadron intercepted a group of bombers escorted by 30 Bf 109s.
 Targeting the fighters, Gray shot down one Bf 109 and then a second.
 He observed the latter's pilot bailing out into the Channel and swimming for a dinghy.
 He radioed the man's position, but the pilot did not survive the water conditions.
 The next day, 25 July, he claimed a probable Bf 109 that was escorting a group of Junkers Ju 87 dive bombers attacking a convoy off Dover.
 On 26 July, No. 54 Squadron went back to Catterick for a rest, having flown more operations than any other in No. 11 Group; Gray had flown 68 sorties in July.